henribru/google-api-python-client-stubs/README.md

 There are detailed stubs for the API services, but other parts of the library have only been annotated with [stubgen](https://mypy.readthedocs.io/en/stable/stubgen.html), so they're mostly typed as `Any`.
 I believe these parts are mostly used internally by the library itself, so for most users this should be fine.
 Contributions to improve these stubs are welcome, though.

+## Development
+You can run `create_stubs.py` to generate new stubs.
+Note that you should first update the google-api-python-client dependency and also clone https://github.com/googleapis/google-api-python-client.

+Feel free to use this to open a PR when new versions come out.